 My oldest son is now 20, and he’s a nice enough person, but he’s lazy AF.

 My experience as a teacher and as a mom have taught me that laziness is pre-programmed into most teens, and it carries on into young adulthood for some, apparently.

 The last thing I want for my boys is to enable the laziness, for crying out loud.

 Here’s what I tell my kids: if you have a hurdle that others don’t have, then you just have to work harder than others.

-My younger son didn’t have a tremendously successful year a few years ago.
+My younger son didn’t have a tremendously successful year several years ago.
 His teacher had one foot out the door, and wasn’t interested in going the extra mile to teach to each child’s learning style (which you have to do in those younger grades!).

 Just like grown-ups, some kids learn visually, some learn by doing, blahblahblah.

 As a school teacher, you have to be fluid in your techniques, presenting the material in a more visual way to some, in a more tactile way to others, and in a more audible way in others.